Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

 \subsection{Diffuse Primitive Boundaries}

 Alpha-blending is the primary driving force of optimization for all splatting frameworks.
 Blending across primitives facilitates optimization via gradient descent and encourages, among other behaviors, movement in primitive position and orientation.
 It is challenging in practice to optimize a scene with fully opaque primitives that do not smoothly blend with one another.
-It is therefore ideal to make the triangle primitives diffuse near the edges.
-Taking inspiration from 3DCS \cite{Held_2024_3D}, we parameterize the response from each triangle as a function of the signed distance from the ray-triangle intersection to the nearest edge,
+It is therefore desirable to make the triangle primitives diffuse near the edges.
+Taking inspiration from 3DCS \citep{held_2025_3d}, we parameterize the response from each triangle as a function of the signed distance from the ray-triangle intersection to the nearest edge,

 where $w_{\sigma}$ is the diffuse weight, $l$ is the signed distance between the intersection and the nearest triangle edge in the plane of the triangle, and the scalar $\sigma$ is an optimizable parameter of each triangle that controls the level of diffuseness.
 As $\sigma$ increases, the boundary of the triangle becomes less diffuse, creating sharper primitive renderings (see Fig.~\ref{fig:sigma}).
 For the signed distance, $l<0$ occurs when the intersection point lies outside of the triangle boundary.
+This formulation slightly deviates from that of 3DCS, as the signed distance is computed directly, compared to their smooth approximation.